 After the Revolutionary War, America was free but lacking in a distinct identity.
 There was no literary tradition to think of and being a diverse group of immigrants further complicated the problem.
 As such, the question of language was one of many the new country had to deal with.

 Noah Webster was one of the first to push for a distinct American language.
 He believed that the country should have both an independent government and an independent language.
-Having a separate American language would help to declare cultural independence in a way that the war provide political independence.
+Having a separate American language would help to declare cultural independence in a way that the war provided political independence.

 In order to develop American English, Webster wrote several books on reading and spelling.
 He also wrote dictionaries and almost everyone in the United States has heard of “Webster’s Dictionary.”
 The development of these books led to uniform speech throughout much of the young nation.

 The impact of Webster’s work is immense.
 His books were the curriculum of many schools and colleges.
-He develop many of the orthographical rules of American English.
+He developed many of the orthographical rules of American English.
 Lastly, his support of American English contributed to the development of an American identity.
 Webster rightly earned his nickname the “schoolmaster of the Republic.”

 McGuffey’s contribution was similar to Webster’s in that he was seeking to differentiate America from Europe.
 However, McGuffey was more willing to acknowledge the European roots of America.
 He made it clear that the contribution of America to the world was not cultural but political.
 The United States had shown the world that equality and representation can be used to maintain a government.